Kode Nagu: Production

 Kode Nagu is a remake of the Kannada film Naagarahaavu (1972), itself based on three Kannada novels: Nagarahavu, Ondu Gandu Eradu Hennu and Sarpa Mathsara, all written by T. R. Subba Rao.
 It was directed by K. S. Prakash Rao, and produced by M. S. Reddy under Kowmudi Pictures.
 The dialogues were written by Aatreya.
 Cinematography was handled by K. S. Prasad, and the editing by K. A. Marthand.

 Soundtrack

-The soundtrack was composed by Pendyala Nageswara Rao, while the lyrics were written by Acharya Aatreya and M. S. Reddy (under the name Mallemala).
+The soundtrack was composed by Pendyala, while the lyrics were written by Acharya Aatreya and M. S. Reddy (under the name Mallemala).

 Release

 Kode Nagu was released on 15 March 1974, and was distributed by Vijaya Pictures.